mozilla-l10n/localizer-documentation/tools/pontoon/resources.md

 ## Machinery

 Pontoon features built-in access to different translation memories.
-These resources are available in the workspace and in a [standalone web page](https://pontoon.mozilla.org/machinery/).
+These resources are available in the workspace and on a [standalone web page](https://pontoon.mozilla.org/machinery/).

 When translating, click on any machinery entry to auto-fill the editing space with the selected translation.